 - Make: If you are selling Chevrolet, target people who are looking for a Chevy.

 Facebook has many options.
-Test your audience.
-Find the targeting that is getting you the highest reach and lowest CPC, and stick with it.
+Find the targeting that is getting you the highest reach and lowest CPC.
+And test, test, test!

 Think you’ve got a good grasp on Facebook targeting?
-Take the next step: sign up for our current webinar series, Facebook Advertising for Auto Dealers.
+Take the next step and learn our top eight targeting tips.

 Better yet, download our free eBook, Facebook Ads for Auto Dealers.